-- Hard liquor is defined as any beverage legally classified as a distilled spirit, which includes, but is not limited to whiskey, gin, vodka, rum, brandy, cordials, liqueurs, fortified wines, and mixed products which contain hard liquor, including liquor-based coolers, even if the percentage of alcohol in them is less than that contained in beer, wine, or malt beverages. - Pursuant to the Federal Bureau of Alcohol, Tobacco, Firearms and Explosives advertising for hard liquor must disclose the corporate name, city, and state of the brewer, producer, packer, wholesaler, or importer responsible for its broadcast, as well as the percentage of alcohol by volume. - Scheduling Restrictions.
-Advertising for distilled spirits may be considered subject to the following: - o As long as the content of the commercial is deemed otherwise acceptable, hard liquor advertising will generally be permitted in some Sports Programming, as the respective league allows, such as NBA, NFL, NHL, MLB, etc., as well as entertainment programming airing post-10PM ET (9PM CT).
-In addition to the above, such advertising may generally air in programming where at least 85% of the audience composition is 21 years or older. - o Requests for exceptions will be considered on a case-by-case basis, taking into consideration factors including: the type of alcohol product being advertised (e.g., its % alcohol by volume); the content and tone of the program into which the advertising is to be placed; the scheduled time and audience composition (including the likelihood of co-viewing by minors) of the program into which the advertising is to be placed; and the nature and content of the proposed advertisement. - o Program integrations involving hard liquor products will be considered on a limited basis and must be pre-approved by S&P. S&P review may entail consultation with and/or approval of Senior Corporate Management.
+- Hard liquor is defined as any beverage legally classified as a distilled spirit, which includes, but is not limited to: whiskey, gin, vodka, rum, brandy, cordials, liqueurs, fortified wines, and mixed products which contain hard liquor, including liquor-based coolers, even if the percentage of alcohol in them is less than that contained in beer, wine, or malt beverages. - Pursuant to the Federal Bureau of Alcohol, Tobacco, Firearms and Explosives, advertising for hard liquor must disclose the corporate name, city, and state of the brewer, producer, packer, wholesaler, or importer responsible for its broadcast, as well as the percentage of alcohol by volume. - Scheduling Restrictions.
+Advertising for distilled spirits may be considered subject to the following: - As long as the content of the commercial is deemed otherwise acceptable, such advertising may air in thematically appropriate, post 6PM EST programming where 85% of the audience composition is of legal drinking age. - Not acceptable in movies and programming rated TV-G and related TV-PG programming designated as Family Programming, High School Athletics, and certain College Sports Programming. - Placement will be considered on a case-by-case basis, taking into consideration factors including: the type of alcohol product being advertised (e.g., its % alcohol by volume); the content and tone of the program into which the advertising is to be placed; the scheduled time and audience composition (including the likelihood of co-viewing by minors) of the program into which the advertising is to be placed; and the nature and content of the proposed advertisement. - o Program integrations involving hard liquor products will be considered on a limited basis and must be pre-approved by S&P. S&P review may entail consultation with and/or approval of Senior Corporate Management.
 The above guidelines, including the applicable mandatory disclosures, would apply to any program integration.